roadwarriorslive/Pipulate/README.rst

 Sheets or GSpread, so don't complain.
 You're drinking deep of both the Google and Python Koolaid with Pipulate.
 You could do a lot worse.
 Any disenfranchised SQL-users out there, Python Pandas is where you should be going.
-Not to put too fine a point on it, but SQL has let you down).
+Not to put too fine a point on it, but SQL has let you down.
 You need a more universal lightweight "general case" data manipulation tool, and Pandas is it whether you realize it yet or not.
 It's not like Oracle's going to buy Python too.
 So just go ahead and import Pandas::